Nash, Richardson make Phoenix a contender

 Philadelphia, PA (Sports Network) – The Phoenix Suns were able to make two

-significant free agent signings this offseason and should be serious threat in
+significant free agent signings this offseason and should be a serious threat

 Phoenix inked guards Steve Nash and Quentin Richardson to lucrative, multi-